real-logic/simple-binary-encoding/README.md

 [FAQ](https://github.com/real-logic/simple-binary-encoding/wiki/Frequently-Asked-Questions).
 Windows builds have been tested with Visual Studio Express 12.

-For convenience, a script is provided that does a full clean, build, and test of all targets as a Release build.
+For convenience, the `cppbuild` script does a full clean, build, and test of all targets as a Release build.

     $ ./cppbuild/cppbuild